 18-gauge

-Matching the Nailer to Your Flooring
+Matching the Nailer to Your Wood Floors

 Solid hardwood can come prefinished or unfinished.
 Unfinished allows for custom coloration and texturing.

-FAQs about Flooring Nailers
+FAQs about Floor Nailers

 What type of nailer is used for hardwood floors?